galrosenthal/devops-interview-task/README.md

 - Kubernetes YAMLs in `/k8s`
 - (Optional) working GitHub Actions workflow

-Have fun and show off your DevOps chops!
+Have fun and show off your DevOps chops!!